English Français

 The only argument here is a TMatrixD whose content is the covariance matrix of the reference observation data.
 Once again, this method will check two things:

-• the provided matrix must have the correct number of rows and columns (basically both should be set to );
+• the provided matrix must have the correct dimensions (both rows and columns must be equal to );

 • the provided matrix should be symmetrical;

-Given this, estimations can be performed.
-One can find an example of how to use these methods in the use-case dedicated subsection, more precisely in Section XIV.11.2.
+Once these conditions are satisfied, estimate can proceed.
+One can find an example of how to use these methods in the use-case dedicated subsection (see Section XIV.11.3).

-Finally once the computation is done there are three different kinds of results and several ways to interpret but also transform it.
-This section details some important and specific aspect to it.
+Finally, once the computation is complete there are three different kinds of results, with several ways to interpret and transform them.
+This section describes some important and specific aspects of these results.

 XI.4.3.1.
 Transformation of the results

-The idea is that when you want to consider your model as linear, you might have to transform it a bit to have a correct linear behaviour and to express and compute the needed regressors.
-For this peculiar behaviour, one will rely on our use-case discussed in Section XIV.11.2.
-In this case, one should linearise the flowrate function as done here by writing:
+The idea is that when you want to consider your model as linear, you may need to slightly transform it to ensure proper linear behaviour and to express and compute the needed regressors.
+For this particular situation, the use-case described in Section XIV.11.3 will be used.
+In this case, the flowrate function should be linearised as follows:

 where the regressor can be expressed as .
-From there, it is clear that we will be calibrating a newly defined parameter , so we will have to transform that back into our parameter of interest at some point.
+From this, it is clear that we will be calibrating a newly defined parameter .
+Therefore, at some point, we will need to transform it back into our parameter of interest.

-This is the the sole reason why the method setParameterTransformationFunction has been implemented: transform the parameters estimated given the linear regressor, the observation covariance matrix and prior distribution.
-As the transformations, it they do exist which is not compulsory, are expected to be done with simple operations using constant values, they should not affect the covariance matrix of the posterior multidimensional normal distribution, only the mean vector.
+This is the reason why the setParameterTransformationFunction method has been implemented: to transform the estimated parameters given the linear regressor, the observation covariance matrix, and the prior distribution.
+Since the transformations, if they exist (they are optional), are expected to be carried out using simple operations with constant values, they should affect only the mean vector and not the covariance matrix of the posterior multivariate normal distribution.
 The prototype of this function is as follows:

 void setParameterTransformationFunction(void (*fTransfoParam)(double *in, double *out));

-Its only argument is a pointer to the transformation function in the usual C++ prototype.
-This function provided to get the proper values of the under-investigation parameters take two arguments: the input parameters which are the raw one estimated from the analytical formula detailed in [metho] and the output ones, which should be the ones one wants to have.
-Both parameters are double-array whose size must be the number of parameters.
+Its only argument is a pointer to the transformation function.
+This function, used to obtain the transformed parameter values, takes two arguments: the input parameters, which are the raw values estimated from the analytical formula detailed in [metho], and the output parameters, which correspond to the desired transformed values.
+Both arguments are double arrays of length equal to the number of parameters.

-The example provided in the use-case is really simple as there is only one parameter to be estimated, which implies that both argument are one-dimension double array which should look like this:
+The example provided in the use-case Section XIV.11.3 is simple as there is only one parameter to be estimated, which implies that both arguments are one-dimensional double arrays which should look like this:

 void transf(double *x, double *res)